openedx/edx-documentation/en_us/course_authors/source/proctored_exams/rpnow_results.rst

 #.
 When the download is complete, open the .csv files in a spreadsheet
    application to sort, graph, and compare data.

-.. _Proctored Session Results File:
+.. _RPNow Proctored Session Results File:

 ********************************************
 Interpret the Proctored Exam Results Report